RicardoRamirezR/blade-nav.nvim/README.md

     - `to_route('`

-    And the list of files will appear, and with the magic of completion the list if filtered while you write.
+    And the list of files will appear, and with the magic of completion the list is filtered while you write.

 ## Configuration